 - Exposure to the plant’s pollen

-Every time an allergic person consumes marijuana in any way, shape or form he is subjected to a different variety of symptoms, all of which can range from mild to potentially serious if left untreated.
+Every time an allergic person consumes marijuana in any way, shape or form, they are subjected to a different variety of symptoms, which can range from mild to potentially serious if left untreated.

 Here’s how marijuana triggers allergic reactions

 Marijuana allergy has been investigated in several clinical studies, and two studies have been published recently.